7 Best St. Maarten Boat Tours for Snorkeling (and Turtles!)

 Looking for the best boat tours in St. Maarten?

 Maybe you want to sail to uninhabited Tintamarre Island to snorkel with sea turtles and stingrays?
-(We’ve done this.
+(Weโve done this.
 Fabulous!)
-Or you fancy sailing on a luxury catamaran or cruising over to Anguilla?
+Or do you fancy visiting Anguilla on a catamaran day trip?

-If you’re staying on St. Maarten (Dutch side) – or visiting on a cruise – the most convenient boat trips leave from Philipsburg (near the cruise port) or Simpson Bay.
+If you’re staying on St. Maarten (Dutch side) โ or visiting the island on a cruise โ the most convenient boat trips leave from Philipsburg (near the cruise port) or Simpson Bay.

-Here are our picks for the 7 best St. Maarten boat tours.
+Here are our picks for the 7 best St. Maarten boat tours for snorkeling and fun.
 All are rated 5 stars.

 Speedboat adventure!